yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 #### Tasks to complete

--   Create a new Virtual network in the West US 2 region named ContosoVNET2 that mirrors ContosoVNET except with a different address space.
+-   Create a new Virtual network in the West US 2 region named ContosoVNET2 that mirrors ContosoVNET except with a different address space

 #### Exit criteria

--   There should be a new virtual network with two subnets: Apps and Data in the West US 2 region.
+-   There should be a new virtual network with two subnets: Apps and Data in the West US 2 region

 ## Exercise 2: Build the DCs in for resiliency